schrockwell/live_cache/README.md

 then passed as a connection param when the `LiveSocket` client connects.
 For enhanced security, the cached values can also be scoped to the current session with the `LiveCache.PerSession` plug.

+The cache is stored locally in ETS, and is not distributed.
+If your production application has multiple nodes running behind a load balancer, the load balancer must be configured with "sticky sessions" so that subsequent requests from the same user are handled by the same node.

 See HexDoc for [complete documentation](https://hexdocs.pm/live_cache/) and [installation instructions](https://hexdocs.pm/live_cache/LiveCache.html#module-installation).

 LiveView 0.18+ is supported.